crvidya/nodeclipse-1/org.nodeclipse.help/contents/configuration.md

 - *.jade - associate with Scrapbook (from JDT)
-- *.ejs - associate with HTML Editor (from WebTools, Aptana, etc)
+- *.ejs - associate with HTML Editor (from WebTools, Aptana, etc) or better with Amateras HTML Editor (check on Nodeclipse Plugin List)

 #### [NTS](http://www.nodeclipse.org/nts/) Only